 I am the co-editor of two upcoming books on Critical ICT4D (Information & Communication Technology for Development) by Routledge with Silvia Masiero, and the International Handbook of Critical Surveillance Studies by Edward Elgar with Murakami Wood, van Brakel, & Bruno.

 I am a professional amateur in lindy-hop dance, documentary filmmaking, and cooking.
-I enjoy writing and reading a lot (obviously!) and combine all my skills and passions in being a digital editor for the journals Surveillance & Society and Territory, Politics, Governance.
+I enjoy writing and reading a lot (obviously!) and combine all my skills and passions in being an associate editor for the journals Surveillance & Society and Information Technology for Development.

 For media and consultancy inquiries, please use the contact page.
 I speak Farsi, English, and German fluently.